Charles Bage: Life and career

-Charles Woolley Bage (1751–1822) was an English architect, born in a Quaker family in Derby, Derbyshire, in the United Kingdom.
-He was the designer of the first ever iron framed building, the Ditherington Flax Mill, located in the outskirts of Shrewsbury town centre, built between 1796 and 1797.
-He not only built the first but also the 3rd and 8th steel framed buildings in the world.

-Shortly after his birth, his family moved to Elford, Staffordshire, where his father founded a papermill, later becoming a partner in an ironworks.
+Shortly after Bage's birth, his family moved to Elford, Staffordshire, where his father founded a papermill, later becoming a partner in an ironworks.
 Throughout his life, Bage took an interest in the application of iron and gas technologies in construction and lighting, respectively.
-Bage was also a novelist.
+He was also a novelist.

 By 1776, Bage was working as a wine merchant in Shrewsbury, and also as a surveyor, the latter being of interest to John Marshall and Thomas and Benjamin Benyon, who intended to develop mills in the town.

-Bage had involvement in the local political affairs of Shrewsbury: he was in charge of the local workhouse from 1784 to 1787, and later was the town's mayor in 1807.
-The technology that Bage developed makes him a pioneer of what would become modern sky scraper technology.
+Bage had involvement in the local political affairs of Shrewsbury: he was in charge of the local workhouse from 1784 to 1787, and was mayor of Shrewsbury in 1807.
+The technology that Bage developed makes him one of the pioneers of what would become modern skyscraper technology.

+Legacy

-"Bage Way", part of Shrewsbury's 20th century inner ring road which links Old Potts Way to Crowmere Road, was named for him.
+"Bage Way", part of Shrewsbury's 20th-century inner ring road which links Old Potts Way to Crowmere Road, was named for him.